Have you heard that someone is using retinol to give them a youthful, glowing appearance?

 Different retinoids and retinols have different strengths, and some people can find they irritate their skin.
 So, it’s not advisable to purchase products yourself without advice and just start using them.

 Are there any potential drawbacks?

 Retinoids can make skin extra sensitive to the sun, potentially causing pinking, burning, or discolouration.
-Its is always recommended that you use sunscreen in the day.
+So, ensure you wear sun screen with at least an SPF 30 every day.